semihcanturk/gspworkshop2025.github.io/_pages/venue.md

 ---
 #### How to get there

-**Amsterdam to Delft train station:** Amsterdam is well connected to the rest of the world.
-From Schiphol Airport you can take a direct train to Delft (around 40 minutes).
-+ For information on the actual timetables and prices, download the NS app or the 9292 app, or visit ns.nl or 9292.nl.
-+ You can pay for your trip with your debit or credit card (Maestro, V PAY, Mastercard or Visa are supported) at the entrance gates of the station.
-If you do not have a supported card, you can digitally purchase a train ticket via the 9292 or NS app (note that the 9292 app also allows to purchase bus tickets).

-**Delft train station to hotel:** The Delft train station is within walking distance of most hotels (5-15 minutes).

-**To the venue:** The Aula Conference Centre is within walking distance (25 minutes) of Delft Train Station.
-Alternatively, the venue can be reached by bus, which leaves from the south side of the station.
-+ Take bus number 69, 455, or 174 and get out at 'Halte Aula TU, Delft'.
-For actual timings, see the NS app or the 9292 app, or visit ns.nl or 9292.nl.
-+ Bus tickets can be purchased on the bus itself, using your debit or credit card (Maestro, V PAY, Mastercard or Visa are supported).
-Alternatively, you can purchase a bus ticket via the 9292 app.

-**Transport by car:** The parking lot closest to the venue is located at the Van der Waalsweg (to reach the parking lot, after leaving the roundabout, you directly take the right).
-+ The hourly rate is 2 euros/ hour, with a maximum of 10 euros daily.
-Note that the gates do not open if the parking lot is full.
-In that case, please resort to the parking lot at the Van den Broekweg 1.
-+ You need to scan a mifare card (e.g., your bank card or credit card) to enter.
-When scanning your card, no transaction will occur; you need to pay at a machine in the parking lot before you leave.
-+ Do not park in the nearby neighborhood, i.e., non-TU Delft parking areas, since you need a permit for that!
-+ Please, visit [this](https://www.tudelft.nl/en/about-tu-delft/contact-and-campus/parking-policy) and [this](https://www.tudelftcampus.nl/accessibility/) websites for more information on accessibility and parking.

-**Watch out for bikes! :wink:**
+Mile-Ex is a dynamic neighborhood known for its mix of industrial charm and cutting-edge innovation.
+It's home to a thriving arts scene, excellent restaurants, and tech startups.
+It is also well-connected to the rest of the city via Montreal’s STM metro and bus system.

+**Transit apps:** The STM-recommended transit apps are [Transit](https://transitapp.com/) and [Chrono](https://www.artm.quebec/en/chrono-mobile-application/), both are highly recommended.
+Transit has a nicer interface, but Chrono allows users to top-up their OPUS transit cards through the app.
+Google/Apple maps also work reasonably well.

+**Montréal (YUL) airport to the city:** From the airport you can take the express 747 bus to downtown, and switch to metro/bus lines from there.
++ To arrive at the Mile-Ex neighborhood, the easiest way to go is to get off the 747 bus at the Lionel-Groulx metro station, and take the orange metro line to Beaubien/Jean-Talon stations.
++ You'll need an OPUS card for all modes of transport.
+You can either buy a 10-ride pass, or a multi-day or weekly pass.
+Note that transport to/from the airport requires an additional pass that is slightly more expensive, but is typically covered by the weekly pass.
+There is personnel by the ticket machines at the airport, so it's a good idea to check with them to make sure you're buying the right ticket if you have any doubts.

+**Getting to Mila by public transport:** The nearest metro stations are De Castelnau (Blue line), Beaubien (Orange line) and Jean-Talon (both Blue and Orange lines), all a short 10-15-minute walk from the venue.
+You can also take the 55 bus from De Castelnau, 160/18 buses from Beaubien, and 92/31 buses from Jean-Talon to shorten the walk.
+Multiple other bus lines, including the very frequent 55 and 80, also serve the area.

+**By taxi/rideshare/car:** Both taxis and rideshare services (Uber/Lyft) are readily available in Montreal.
+If you're driving yourself, do keep in mind that street parking in the surrounding area is available but limited.

+**By bike:** Montreal is very bike-friendly, and [BIXI bike-sharing](https://bixi.com/en/) is very popular particularly in the warmer months with multiple stations available around Mila.

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gsp24/train.jpg" title="Train station" class="img-fluid rounded z-depth-1" alt="Responsive image" %}
+        {% include figure.html path="assets/img/gsp25/old_mtl.webp" title="Train station" class="img-fluid rounded z-depth-1" alt="Responsive image" %}
     </div>
     <div class="col-sm-5 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gsp24/bikes.jpg" title="Bikes" class="img-fluid rounded z-depth-1" alt="Responsive image" %}
+        {% include figure.html path="assets/img/gsp25/little_italy.jpg" title="Bikes" class="img-fluid rounded z-depth-1" alt="Responsive image" %}
     </div>
 </div>